Advertiser Disclosure

 Portland International Airport long-term parking.
 Image Credit: Portland International Airport

-The long-term garage is situated behind the short-term garage and has direct access to the terminal via pedestrian tunnels.
-4,400 spaces are available, and the garage has a maximum vehicle clearance of 8 feet.
+The long-term garage is behind the short-term garage and has direct access to the terminal via pedestrian tunnels.
+There are 4,400 spaces, and the garage has a maximum vehicle clearance of 8 feet.

 Parking fees are $4 per hour or $24 per day.